tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   attributed by the manufacturer.
 Use `alternateIdentifierType=InventoryNumber` for an inventory number used by the owner.

+  Note that as opposed to the PIDINST schema, `alternateIdentifierType` is free text in the DataCite schema.
+  Thus, when adding an alternate identifier that is not a serial number or an inventory number, you are not forced to use `alternateIdentifierType=Other`, but may set the appropriate type in `alternateIdentifierType` right away.

 Additional properties in the DataCite Schema
 --------------------------------------------